Design Thinking is a creative approach to problem-solving that puts humans at the center of every step.

 Advance Concepts® brings together MBM®, Design Thinking, and the latest entrepreneurial practices to accelerate innovation at Koch.

-More resources on process & activities
+Resources on process & activities

 The Field Guide to Human-Centered Design is a comprehensive book on application by IDEO.org.
 It hits on the approach, additional mindsets, and shares a collection of methods.